ministryofjustice/laa-check-client-qualifies/README.md

 * notifications-api-key
 * secret-key-base
 * geckoboard-api-key
+* blazer-password
+* blazer-database-password

-The current values for these are available as secure notes in LastPass for each environment, should they be lost from Kubernetes.
+The current values for these are available as secure notes in 1Password for each environment, should they be lost from Kubernetes.